agiliq/sendgrid-eventhooks/README.md

 * Add sendgrid_events to your `installed_apps`
 * Add to urls.py `url("sendgrid", include("sendgrid_events.urls"))`
 * Associate the Domain/Hostname and the URL in the Parse API settings page.
+Parse API settings page is at https://sendgrid.com/developer/reply

 Now whenever sendgrid receives the email, it will post to this webhook.